temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ```
 <!--SNIPEND-->

-Now, let's write the integration test of the Workflow.
+Now that you've imported the necessary modules, you can write the test function.

+### Create the test function

-Pass the `client` to connect the Client to the local Temporal Server.
+In the `test_run_worker.py` file, create an asynchronous test function called `test_execute_workflow` that takes the `client` object as a parameter.
+The `client` object is used to connect to the local Temporal server.

-The Task Queue parameter is set to `subscription` to match the Worker process.
+Set the `task_queue` parameter to match the worker process.
+In this example, it is set to `subscription`.

+Use the `start_workflow()` function to start the workflow, passing in the `SendEmailWorkflow.run` function, along with the necessary arguments:

-Set the `start_workflow()` function against a `handle` variable so that we can test the Cancellation action.
+Assign the handle variable to the result of the `start_workflow()` function call so that you can test the cancellation action.

 Assert and test of the status of the Workflow Execution.